bwks/grifter/README.md

 ## Vagrant
 What is Vagrant?
 From the Vagrant [website](https://www.vagrantup.com/docs/index.html)
 ```
-The command line utility for managing the lifecycle of virtual machines
+A command line utility for managing the lifecycle of virtual machines
 ```

 ## Vagrant Libvirt